joelkuiper/variable-taxon-mapper/doc/nibbler_cluster.md

 export UV_CACHE_DIR="$WORKDIR/.cache/uv"
 export HF_HOME="$WORKDIR/.cache/huggingface"
 export HF_HUB_DISABLE_XET=True
-export TERM=xterm-256color
 ```

 Notes:

 * `HF_HUB_DISABLE_XET=True` avoids HTTP 500 errors when Hugging Face tries to use Xet for large model downloads.
-* `TERM` is set for compatibility with text-based tools and job shells.

 After editing `.bashrc`, re-source it (`source ~/.bashrc`) or log out and back in.
 Then install the Python dependencies with: